Diagnosis

 Assessing stroke risk

-A special ultrasound machine can reveal which children have a higher risk of stroke.
-This painless test, which uses sound waves to measure blood flow in the brain, can be used in children as young as 2 years.
+A special ultrasound machine can reveal stroke risk in children.
+The test uses sound waves to measure blood flow to the brain.
+This painless test can be used in children as young as 2 years old.
 Regular blood transfusions can decrease stroke risk.

 Tests to detect sickle cell genes before birth

-Sickle cell disease can be diagnosed in an unborn baby by sampling some of the fluid surrounding the baby in the mother's womb (amniotic fluid).
-If you or your partner has sickle cell anemia or the sickle cell trait, ask your doctor about this screening.
+Sickle cell disease can be diagnosed in an unborn baby by sampling some of the amniotic fluid surrounding the baby in the womb.
+If you or your partner has sickle cell anemia or the sickle cell trait, ask your healthcare team about this screening.

 Treatment

 Management of sickle cell anemia is usually aimed at avoiding pain episodes, relieving symptoms and preventing complications.
-Treatments might include medications and blood transfusions.
+Treatments might include medicines and blood transfusions.
 For some children and teenagers, a stem cell transplant might cure the disease.
+Gene therapies also are being developed that may offer cures for people with sickle cell disease.

-• Hydroxyurea (Droxia, Hydrea, Siklos).
-Daily hydroxyurea reduces the frequency of painful crises and might reduce the need for blood transfusions and hospitalizations.
+• Hydroxyurea (Droxia, Hydrea).
+Daily hydroxyurea reduces the frequency of pain crises and might reduce the need for blood transfusions and hospital stays.
 But it can increase the risk of infections.
 Don't take the drug if you're pregnant.

 • L-glutamine oral powder (Endari).
-The Food and Drug Administration (FDA) recently approved this drug for treatment of sickle cell anemia.
 It helps in reducing the frequency of pain crises.

 • Crizanlizumab (Adakveo).
-This drug, given by injection, can help reduce the frequency of pain crises in adults and children older than 16.
+This medicine, given by injection, can help reduce the frequency of pain crises in adults and in children older than 16 years.
 Side effects can include nausea, joint pain, back pain and fever.

 • Voxelotor (Oxbryta).
-This drug is used to treat sickle cell disease in adults and children older than 12.
-Taken orally, this drug can lower the risk of anemia and improve blood flow throughout the body.
+This medicine is used to treat sickle cell disease in adults and in children older than 12 years.
+Taken by mouth, this medicine can lower the risk of anemia and improve blood flow throughout the body.
 Side effects can include headache, nausea, diarrhea, fatigue, rash and fever.

-• Pain-relieving medications.
-Your doctor might prescribe narcotics to help relieve pain during sickle cell pain crises.
+• Pain-relieving medicines.
+Your healthcare professional might prescribe narcotics to help relieve pain during sickle cell pain crises.

 Preventing infections

-Children with sickle cell anemia might receive penicillin between the ages of about 2 months old until at least age 5 years.
-Doing so helps prevent infections, such as pneumonia, which can be life-threatening to children with sickle cell anemia.
+Children with sickle cell anemia might receive penicillin from about 2 months old to 5 years old, or longer.
+This medicine can help prevent infections, such as pneumonia, which can be life-threatening to children with sickle cell anemia.

 Adults who have sickle cell anemia might need to take penicillin throughout their lives if they've had pneumonia or surgery to remove the spleen.

 Childhood vaccinations are important for preventing disease in all children.
-They're even more important for children with sickle cell anemia because their infections can be severe.
+Vaccinations are even more important for children with sickle cell anemia because their infections can be severe.

-Your child's doctor should ensure that your child receives all the recommended childhood vaccinations, as well as vaccines against pneumonia, meningitis, hepatitis B and an annual flu shot.
-Vaccines are also important for adults with sickle cell anemia.
+Your child's healthcare team should make sure that your child gets all the recommended childhood vaccinations.
+These include vaccines against pneumonia, meningitis, hepatitis B and a yearly flu shot.
+Vaccines also are important for adults with sickle cell anemia.

-During the COVID 19 pandemic, people with sickle cell anemia should take extra precautions, such as staying isolated at home as much as possible and for those who are eligible, getting vaccinated.
+During global health threats, such as the COVID-19 pandemic, people with sickle cell anemia should take extra precautions.
+These include staying at home as much as possible and for those who are eligible, getting vaccinated.

 Surgical and other procedures

 • Blood transfusions.
-These are used to treat and prevent complications, such as stroke, in people with sickle cell disease.
+Red blood cell transfusions are used to treat and prevent complications, such as stroke, in people with sickle cell disease.

-In a red blood cell transfusion, red blood cells are removed from a supply of donated blood, then given through a vein to a person with sickle cell anemia.
-This increases the number of normal red blood cells, which helps reduce symptoms and complications.
+In this procedure red blood cells are removed from a supply of donated blood, then given through a vein to a person with sickle cell anemia.
+This increases the number of red blood cells that are not affected by sickle cell anemia.
+This helps reduce symptoms and complications.

-Risks include an immune response to the donor blood, which can make it hard to find future donors; infection; and excess iron buildup in your body.
+Risks include an immune response to the donor blood, which can make it hard to find future donors.
+Infection and excess iron buildup in the body are other risks.
 Because excess iron can damage your heart, liver and other organs, you might need treatment to reduce iron levels if you undergo regular transfusions.

 • Stem cell transplant.
-Also known as bone marrow transplant, this procedure involves replacing bone marrow affected by sickle cell anemia with healthy bone marrow from a donor.
+This also is known as a bone marrow transplant.
+The procedure involves replacing bone marrow affected by sickle cell anemia with bone marrow from a donor.
 The procedure usually uses a matched donor, such as a sibling, who doesn't have sickle cell anemia.

 Clinical trials are ongoing to address stem cell transplantation in adults and gene therapies.